WSULib/docs_digital_collections/content_models/wsudor_content_models.md

 Another important thing to note is the `objMeta.json` referenced above when instantiating a WSUDOR Object from a bagit file.
 All bags destined for ingest must contain an `objMeta.json` file that contains information about how the bag is structured.
 This includes what file should be used as the thumbnail (`isRepresentedBy`), what datastreams are included, and extremely important, what WSUDOR Content Model to use!

-For example, after loading the bagit file above, you can check what kind of WSUDOR Content Model the `objMeta.json` stated the object was:
+For example, after loading the bagit file above, and similar to what we did with a pre-existing object we opened, you can check what kind of WSUDOR Content Model the `objMeta.json` stated the object was:

     In [110]: obj.content_type
     Out[110]: u'WSUDOR_WSUebook'